Heating and air companies expecting to ramp up services

 “When the cold snap comes, everybody’s kilowatts of usage start going up, so electric strip heat starts kicking on with the heat pumps,” says Ritsko.

-One of the easiest ways to be sure that you don’t have have to make a midnight service call for your heating unit- be sure you’re filter has been changed.
+One of the easiest ways to be sure that you don’t have have to make a midnight service call for your heating unit- be sure your filter has been changed.

 “If the unit’s got to run twice as long because of a dirty filter, you’re just basically spending money and throwing it up into the air,” said Ritsko.